realCCHstudio/MusicSprint/README.md

 # MusicSprint
 A Windows music game made by unity.
-Anyone is welcomed to have a try. lol~
+Anyone is welcome to have a try. lol~